hashicorp/nomad/website/source/docs/internals/architecture.html.md

 # Getting in Depth

 This has been a brief high-level overview of the architecture of Nomad.
 There are more details available for each of the sub-systems.
+The [consensus protocol](/docs/internals/consensus.html) is documented in detail as is the [gossip protocol](/docs/internals/gossip.html).

 For other details, either consult the code, ask in IRC or reach out to the mailing list.